vikky225/GolangRestAPI/README.md

 These instructions assume you have your Go application code ready in the same directory as the Dockerfile.
 Let me know if you need further clarification or assistance!

+## Git hub action for building and pushing image to docker hub than deploying it to EC2 instance
+{{EC2 instacnce IP address}}:8080/events should work and give you results or you can directly run as we have pushed image to docker hub so you have to run in your local docker run -p 8080:8080 vikky225/go-app:latest and than run localhost:8080/events and you can play around with endpoints to create and get events etc

 ## Dependencies

 - `github.com/gin-gonic/gin`: Gin web framework